Skip to content

 }

-Specify what to display when a translation is missing.
-Your callback function has access to key, locales, and data (this includes options.htmlSafe and options.locale).
+Specifies what to show users when a translation is missing.
+Your callback function has access to the translation's key, locales, and data.

 import Route from '@ember/routing/route';